What are we to make of an injury forcing Tiger Woods to cancel a press conference?

 Since then, three competitive rounds and three withdrawals, four if you count Wednesday’s press conference.

 Maybe he’s not ready to face the inevitable questions.
-Maybe his back is so bad he doesn’t want to make a public showing of it.
+Maybe his back pain is so bad he doesn’t want to make a public showing of it.
 Maybe he’s so determined to re-write the script that he sees them as pointless conjecture.
 And maybe, hopefully, he’s right.

 But the questions are still going to come, with more force now that doctors’ advice to “limit all activities” includes a press conference.